• Skip to primary navigation

 • Peppermint Thumbprint Cookies

-Looking for even more cookies?
-Then you’re in luck, because I’m joining some of my fave food bloggers for the Sweetest Season Cookie Exchange, hosted by Erin at The Speckled Palate!
-This awesome virtual cookbook with hundreds of delicious recipes from some of my fave food bloggers.
+Looking for even more cookie recipes?
+Then you're in luck, because I'm joining Erin from The Speckled Palate and Susannah from Feast + West for the Sweetest Season Cookie Exchange!
+If you're looking for creative cookie recipes, then you'll love this awesome virtual cookbook with hundreds of delicious cookie recipes from my fellow food bloggers.

 The finished cookies on a checked napkin next to a glass of milk.